Bedrock-OSS/bedrock-wiki/docs/commands/nbt-commands.md

 These two variations of ItemLock are mutually exclusive.
 Itemlock works in both adventure and survival.

-These are the lang codes if you want to change how KeepOnDeath displays.
+### Overriding how ItemLock displays

 The texture to overwrite is `16x16`, and is located in `RP/ui/item_lock_red.png` and `RP/ui/item_lock_yellow.png`

+The lang codes if you want to change how KeepOnDeath displays:

 ```
 item.itemLock.cantDrop=:hollow_star: Can't Drop Items can't be: